 Of the many that thrived in that era, only 400 have survived.
 Most of these are closed, while a few have been refurbished to either newer residences or converted to hotels.
 Some are opened once a year during festivals when the family who owns it, visits the city.
 They might not be as well maintained as you might like them to be but they are still grand – so much that this historical part of Bikaner is now its pride.

 Rampuria Havelis – Grandest of the Havelis in Bikaner

 Among the surviving Havelis of Bikaner, it is a common consensus that the Rampuria Havelis are the grandest of them all.
 One look at them and you will also, agree to the same.
-The Rampuria Havelis is actually a group of 7 havelis made by 3 brothers.
+The Rampuria Havelis is actually a group of 7 Rajasthani Havelis made by 3 brothers.
 The seven havelis are across each other on a narrow street.
 Stand in the center of the street and you will see a triangular mansion with the other two along its edges, except that the Haveli is not really triangular.
-The layout is so unique that it reminded me of that Farmville kind of games where you design your plots to create an artistic layout.
+The layout is so unique that it reminded me of that Farmville kind of game where you design your plots to create an artistic layout.

 Bas Reliefs on Rampuria Havelis

 Red bricked walls fitted with delicate windows and doors and carved overhangs – this is the sight you get when you stare at each of the Rampuria Havelis.
 However, even on this red sandstone facade are some interesting Bas Reliefs and Paintings that you can make a note of.
 On the oldest Haveli is a row of reliefs depicting the British King and Queen.
 Our Guide said that it was King George and as to why – maybe it was just allegiance or design, no one knows.